 It was like, after looking at the prosperity of Kerala, God decided to settle down here and make this his own country.
-Dating back, as long as the prehistoric period in 5,000 BC, coinage from this idyllic part of the country saw a lot of interesting transitions under different independent dynasties that ruled the state.
+History of the southern part of Indian subcontinent dates back to the prehistoric period in 5,000 BC, which is why the coinage from this idyllic part of the country saw a lot of interesting transitions under different independent dynasties that ruled the region.
 When you’re exploring the coins of India, you can’t miss out on these beautiful coins.

 Archaeological excavations like the Laterite rock-cut caves, Hood stones, Hat stones, Dolmenoid cists , Urn burials and Menhirs have revealed the native development of the ancient Kerala society right from the Paleolithic age which then continued through the Mesolithic, Neolithic and Megalithic ages.
 Studies also indicate that there was a possible relationship with Indus Valley Civilization during the late Bronze Age and early Iron Age.